learn-co-curriculum/python-p4-webscraping-beautiful-soup/README.md

 A more thorough code-along is coming up next, but if you would like to follow along, `lib/scraper.py` is provided for you.

-You can use the `pipenv install` command to use the virtual environment to run your code.
+You can use the `pipenv install && pipenv shell` command to enter the virtual environment to run your code.

 ***